Granular convection: Geology

 In geology, the effect is common in formerly glaciated areas such as New England and areas in regions of permafrost where the landscape is shaped into hummocks by frost heave — new stones appear in the fields every year from deeper underground.
 Horace Greeley noted "Picking stones is a never-ending labor on one of those New England farms.
 Pick as closely as you may, the next plowing turns up a fresh eruption of boulders and pebbles, from the size of a hickory nut to that of a tea-kettle."
 A hint to the cause appears in his further description that "this work is mainly to be done in March or April, when the earth is saturated with ice-cold water".
 Underground water freezes, lifting all particles above it.
 As the water starts to melt, smaller particles can settle into the opening spaces while larger particles are still raised.
 By the time ice no longer supports the larger rocks, they are at least partially supported by the smaller particles that slipped below them.
 Repeated freeze-thaw cycles in a single year speeds up the process.

 This phenomenon is one of the causes of inverse grading which can be observed in many situations including soil liquefaction during earthquakes or mudslides.
+Liquefaction is a general phenomenon where a mixture of fluid and granular material subjected to vibration ultimately leads to circulation patterns similar to both fluid convection and granular convection.
+Indeed, liquefaction is fluid-granular convection with circulation patterns which are known as sand boils or sand volcanoes in the study of soil liquefaction.
 Granular convection is also exemplified by debris flow, which is a fast moving, liquefied landslide of unconsolidated, saturated debris that looks like flowing concrete.
 These flows can carry material ranging in size from clay to boulders, including woody debris such as logs and tree stumps.
 Flows can be triggered by intense rainfall, glacial melt, or a combination of the two.